bradygaster/downr/wwwroot/posts/introducing-downr/index.md

 Blogging with downr is deliberately very simple - you just write Markdown. downr operates on two conventions - how you organize your markdown and content files and some simple YAML metadata in each post's Markdown file.

-### Example post
+### Example post structure

 Consider this post, the introduction to downr.
 This post's slug is `introducing-downr`.
-Hence, the folder structure of the site, this post and all the content files associated with it inclusive, looks like the folder structure below.

-    |-- wwwroot
-        |-- posts
+This post's folder structure on disk looks like this:

     |-- introducing-downr
         |-- index.md
         |-- media
             |-- img1.png
             |-- img2.png

-This ensures all your posts follow a nice, neat conventional folder structure, which results in something like the folders below once you have a few posts.
+This ensures all your posts follow a nice, neat conventional folder structure.
+Once you have a gaggle of posts published to your site, it'll be all tidy like this:

     |-- wwwroot
         |-- posts